Download Financial Mechanic’s 7 Negotiation Tips & Script Template here

 Now as someone that’s on the other side that’s kind of risen through the ranks and probably has hired individuals, what’s your perspective on what you could have done better realizing that there’s hundreds of thousands of individuals that are going to hear this and might be three or four years behind you?

-Jessica: I think one thing that I’ve learned is that I might not have needed a CS degree.
+Financial Mechanic: I think one thing that I’ve learned is that I might not have needed a CS degree.
 And a lot of people that I’ve worked with in the field haven’t had a CS degree.
 In fact, my very first team, there was an art major, a history major, somebody who was self-taught and I think only made it… He graduated from high school, but I don’t think he made it through college.